DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wanted to leave some comments here and there for the future, when you will learn what mods do.

-*I know, I know, you can make debates about this mod being immersive or not.
-But you can kick Boethiah out of their cloud of thinking that everyone is just going to murder for them alone and at the same time not kill our improved followers.
+*You can make debates about this mod being immersive or not.
+But at the same time you can kick Boethiah out of their cloud of thinking that everyone is just going to murder for them alone and at the same time not kill our improved followers.
 Win-win situation for me.*